122 Credits Required for Business Adminstration, B.S. Degree

-- Participate in an experiential learning opportunity in another country (or similar approved opportunity) and compare and contrast the classroom experience to an actual international business excursion.
+- Participate in an experiential learning opportunity overseas and compare and contrast the classroom experience to an actual international business visit in a reflection paper.

 - Apply financial planning knowledge in an integrated approach to real life financial planning situations.
 Advise on a variety of complex financial issues and develop comprehensive financial plans.